Zwerd/zwerd.github.io/_posts/2019-11-19-lpic2_certificate.md

 ## Chapter 0
 ## Topic 200: Capacity Planning

+Before we start I think is good to memorize way we here to learn linux, just think about world without linux, the power that linux give us and the world is limit less, we can take that technologist and use it to bring new ideas and invention to the world.
+So at the start I think it is good to take a look of some comedy short video that I found.

+<iframe width="560" height="315" src="https://www.youtube.com/watch?v=GqMAj8udtDo" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 In this chapter, we need to address computer hardware issues and how to use Linux to make sure that, such as system resources and resources, it is important to know these concepts because these tools can help us deal with the resource utilization problem, and we may run software only after a long time Since running it, or it is possible that only a certain program after a certain operation will consume all the resources on the computer, in this case we want to know how to look at the resources and check which component utilizes it.

 In this way we can know which program is the problematic and which program causes the computer to work slowly and even freeze.
 Most of the tools we present here are tools that show you how to see what your computer's CPU is used for, what software is currently working, how many free memory we have, and a few other things to help us understand how the Linux operating system works.